microsoft/msquic/docs/v1/RegistrationClose.md

 # Remarks

 The application **must** close/delete all child security configurations and session objects before closing the registration.
 This call **will block** on those outstanding objects being cleaned up.
-Do no call it on any MsQuic thread, or it will deadlock.
+Do no call it on any MsQuic event callback, or it will deadlock.

 # See Also